ctcl-bregis/ctclsite-rust/config/projects/content/mct2/battery.md

 The carrier board makes extensive use of power load switches.

+## Power Input
+External power is supplied through one of the two USB Type-C connectors.

 ## Power Rails
 This section describes power distribution on the carrier board.

 ### VSYS
-VSYS is the name given to the direct power output of the battery charger IC.
+VSYS is the name given to the power output of the battery charger IC.
 The voltage range of VSYS is 12v to 20v which is also the operating range of the LattePanda Mu.

+A load switch is used between the battery charger IC output and the rest of the system.

 All voltages in the system is stepped down from VSYS.
 The following sections cover voltage rails that are stepped